webis-de/summary-workbench/docs/docs/writing-a-plugin.md

 - `bool` (boolean)
 - `categorical` (categorical)

-All types can take a optional `default` option.
+All types can take an optional `default` option.
 The `categorical` argument takes a `categories` options, which is a list of categories.
 The `int` and `float` can take optional `min` and `max` options.